 CAPS: Circular Area Profiling System

-the application written circa 2002 that works with data from the 2000 decennial census.
-Unlike the 2010 censu version that has limited ("short form only") data, these reports show a much richer set of data (taken from Summary File 3).
+- CAPS 2000.
+This is the orginal, "classic" version of the application, written circa 2002, that works with data from the 2000 decennial census.
+Unlike the 2010 census version that has limited ("short form" only) data, these reports show a much richer set of data, taken from Summary File 3.

 - Batch CAPS.
 This is different from the other web-based applications.
 This fee-based service is for users who have large files of point data (typically geocoded address files).
 The CAPS ACS service is recommended; it makes use of the BBIA logic described above, but is optimized for doing many sites in a single run.
 Follow the link above for ALPS service details and pricing.